rbms-bsc/DCRMR/_pages/Ppdm/Parallel-place-of-distribution.md

 <a name="5.265.31.2">5.265.31.2</a> For transposed elements, always make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) to indicate the original position on the source (see [5.285.32.7](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.32.7)).

-<a name="5.265.31.3">5.265.31.3</a> If the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) appears in more than one language or script, transcribe the place in the language or script of the [Title proper](/DCRMR/title/Title-proper/) as a [Place of distribution](/DCRMR/ppdm/Place-of-distribution/).
-If this criterion does not apply, transcribe the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) that appears first.
+<a name="5.265.31.3">5.265.31.3</a> If the place of distribution appears in more than one language or script, transcribe the place in the language or script of the [Title proper](/DCRMR/title/Title-proper/) as [Place of distribution](/DCRMR/ppdm/Place-of-distribution/).
+If this criterion does not apply, transcribe the place that appears first as [Place of distribution](/DCRMR/ppdm/Place-of-distribution/).

 <a name="5.265.31.4">5.265.31.4</a> Transcribe remaining places appearing on the same source as the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) as Parallel places of distribution.
 If a parallel place of distribution is from a different source than the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/), make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) if considered important (see [5.285.33.1](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.33.1)).